sciZer0/7/v/README.md

 Each Contributor, in equal size - if compared to other Contributors, receive the highly generous Automated Donations (~ $5 million annually per person) from Voters.

-Each Contributor may only be contributing in the Vote blockchain in the two roles simultaneously:
+Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously:

 * as Validator, and
 * as Developer.